The Space of augmented stability conditions: Preliminaries

-\begin{defn} A \emph{locally constant stability condition} on a smooth and proper\endnote{The smooth and proper condition is not really necessary to formulate this definition, but it is not clear that it is the correct one for categories that are not smooth and proper.} stable $dg$-category $\cC$ over a Nagata ring $k$ consists of \begin{enumerate} \item a sluicing $\cP_\kappa$ on $\cC_\kappa$ for every residue field $\kappa$ of $k$, \item an additive locally constant map $\ch : |\cM| \to \Lambda$, and \item a homomorphism $Z : \Lambda \to \bC$. \end{enumerate} By \Cref{P:base_change_sluicing} and \Cref{ex:sluicing_finite_type}, the data (1) induce a sluicing on $\cC_K$ for any field $K$ essentially of finite type over $k$.\endnote{Because $k \to K$ factors through a residue field $k \to \kappa$, and any residue field is essentially finite type over $k$ because $k$ is noetherian.} We require this data to satisfy the following conditions: \begin{enumerate}[label=\alph*)]
+\begin{defn} A \emph{locally constant stability condition} on a smooth, proper, and idempotent complete\endnote{The smooth and proper condition is not really necessary to formulate this definition, but it is not clear that it is the correct one for categories that are not smooth and proper.} stable dg-category $\cC$ over a Nagata\endnote{The class of Nagata rings is rather general, and includes many of the rings encountered in algebraic geometry.
+For example, any (quasi-)excellent ring is Nagata \cite{stacks-project}*{\href{https://stacks.math.columbia.edu/tag/07QV}{Tag 07QV}}, and the class of excellent rings includes finite type $k$-algebras, among many other examples \cite{stacks-project}*{\href{https://stacks.math.columbia.edu/tag/07QW}{Tag 07QW}}.} ring $k$ consists of \begin{enumerate} \item a sluicing $\cP_\kappa$ on $\cC_\kappa$ for every residue field $\kappa$ of $k$, \item an additive locally constant map $\ch : |\cM| \to \Lambda$, and \item a homomorphism $Z : \Lambda \to \bC$. \end{enumerate}

+By \Cref{P:base_change_sluicing} and \Cref{ex:sluicing_finite_type}, the data of (1) induce a sluicing on $\cC_K$ for any field $K$ essentially of finite type over $k$.\endnote{Because $k \to K$ factors through a residue field $k \to \kappa$, and any residue field is essentially finite type over $k$ because $k$ is noetherian.} We require these data to satisfy the following conditions: \begin{enumerate}[label=\alph*)]

-\item If $R$ is a discrete valuation ring over $k$ whose fraction field $\kappa$ is a residue field of $k$, and if $\lambda = R/\mathfrak{m}_R$ is the residue field of $R$, then there is a sluicing of width $1$ on $\cC_R$ that induces the same sluicings on $\cC_\kappa$ and $\cC_{\lambda}$ as those induced by the sluicings in (1).\endnote{This is the same as saying $R$ is a DVR that lies between $k$ and one of its residue fields, $k \to R \to \kappa$. $\lambda = R/\mathfrak{m}_R$ is not necessarily a residue field of $k$ -- it is a residue field of a blowup of $k$ at some prime ideal.}
+\item If $R$ is a discrete valuation ring over $k$ whose fraction field $\kappa$ is a residue field of $k$, and if $\lambda = R/\mathfrak{m}_R$ is the residue field of $R$, then there is a sluicing of width $1$ on $\cC_R$ that induces the same sluicings on $\cC_\kappa$ and $\cC_{\lambda}$ as those induced by the sluicings in (1).\endnote{This is the same as saying $R$ is a discrete valuation ring that lies between $k$ and one of its residue fields, $k \to R \to \kappa$. $\lambda = R/\mathfrak{m}_R$ is not necessarily a residue field of $k$ --- it is a residue field of a blowup of $k$ at some prime ideal.}

 \item There is a $w \in (0,1)$ and $C>0$ such that $\forall u \in \Lambda$, if there is a finite type point $x \in |\cM_u|$ with $\phi^+(x)-\phi^-(x) \leq w$, then $Z(u) \in \bR_{>0} e^{i\pi (\phi^-(x),\phi^+(x)]}$ and $|Z(u)| > C \lVert u \rVert$. \end{enumerate} \end{defn}